zlorf/django-modeltranslation-wrapper/README.rst

 Moreover, if you still want to include some non-app translations (e.g. translation for 3rd-party apps), there is new setting introduced: ``MODELTRANSLATION_TRANSLATION_FILES``.
-It should contain list of additional modules with translations to import.
+It should contain list of additional modules (containing translations) to import.

 So, when using `Wrapper`, the ``MODELTRANSLATION_TRANSLATION_REGISTRY`` setting is unnecessary.